Suzuka inksticks Suzuka sumi

 Following the tradition of fine Japanese ink

-Suzuka Sumi is made in the Shiroko District of Suzuka City, Mie Prefecture, and is the only sumi (inkstick) brand designated as one of the Traditional Crafts in Japan; today only one family, Shinseido, still preserves the tradition.
-Suzuka Sumi is generally made from pine trees growing in the local mountains and the climate of the region being ideal for sumi production helps ensure very high quality products.
+Suzuka inkstick is generally made from pine trees growing in the local mountains, which are favored with the ideal climate for high quality inkstick production.
 To meet the demand, production techniques have been improved and today Suzuka inkstick is much appreciated by people practicing calligraphy or painting.
 It is also known as a quality dye and an artistic handicraft product useful for coloring and carving.

 The use of natural gelatinous glue called nikawa is the main characteristic of Suzuka inkstick.
 A long lasting exquisite beauty, blurred colors, sharp lines, and great feeling brush strokes can be created by upholding the traditional making process.
 Suzuka ink is also known to gain a deeper ink color when it is left for a while to mature in a storeroom, which is a characteristic of using natural glues.
-Among the many sumi brands, Shinseido was the first to succeed in making colored sumi, and today a wide range of colorful variations of Suzuka Sumi are produced.
+Among the many ink brands, Shinseido was the first to succeed in making colored ink, and today a wide range of colorful variations of Suzuka ink are produced.

 During the Edo period (1603-1868), every ruling feudal family had their own family crest, which would be drawn with ink on the formal dresses; kamishimo for men and komon for women.
 This culture naturally gave a rise to the demand for this quality ink.
 From around this time, the nationwide spread of private elementary schools in temples also increased the demand for ink.